 As a student-athlete involved in the team sports of football almost for the entirety of my life, I should assign the credit where its due.
 Working within the setting of a team, where chemistry and synchronization is important to achieve maximum efficacy as a single unit, my communication skills have been boosted when on the pitch to direct my teammates and initiate plans or simple movements.
-Throughout my sporting career, I was often appointed to take the role of a leader, honored with captaincy.
+Throughout my sporting career, I was often appointed to take the role of a leader, honoured with captaincy.
 Aside from technical skills, I developed the ability to voice out what needs to be heard, as well as keep the team compact, stringing the different players together as a single whole.
 To top it all off, the nature of the sport allowed me to evolve into a flexible individual, as I had to work with and against various team structures at club and school level where I am placed in differing live situations.

-With my finance major serving as a stepping stone, my goal is to contribute to the advancement of the local economy of Indonesia.
+With my finance major serving as a stepping-stone, my goal is to contribute to the advancement of the local economy of Indonesia.
 Specifically, I aim to assist large local firms in making informed decisions when engaging in international trade.
 By leveraging my expertise and knowledge gained from my finance major, I aspire to guide these firms in making the right strategic choices that will enhance their international business activities and contribute to the growth of the Indonesian economy.
-Through a strong foundation in financial theory, accounting principles, and quantitative analysis, I will be equipped to analyze complex financial data and provide valuable insights for decision-making.
+Through a strong foundation in financial theory, accounting principles, and quantitative analysis, I will be equipped to analyse complex financial data and provide valuable insights for decision-making.
 Additionally, studying in the UK will expose me to diverse financial environments, enriching my understanding of global markets and international business practices.
 By honing critical thinking, problem-solving, and effective communication skills, I will be well-prepared to excel in the competitive job market and make a meaningful impact in Indonesia's financial sector.

+Dear Darren,

+This is a great first draft.
+You’ve properly showcased your future plans, and how a finance major will help equip you to achieve these plans.
+I have several notes, as below.

+First, you need to clarify early on (from the very first paragraph) what your intended major is.
+You’ve only made vague references to it in your first paragraph, and your second and third paragraphs made references to other subjects (economy, marketing, business strategy) that are outside of the realm of finance.
+Try to narrow down your focus to only what your major/course will discuss.

+Second, you need to expand the “pursuit” section of your essay.
+Showcase more of what you’ve done to familiarize yourself with the subject of finance.
+Have you read any literature on the subject?
+Joined competitions?
+Taken summer courses or internships?
+What have you learned from them?
+This is arguably the most important section of your essay, and it will showcase whether your reasoning to pursue this major is convincing.

+Lastly, just so your paragraphs aren’t too lengthy or repetitive (keep an eye on the character count!), try using the PEEL structure – Point, Evidence, Elaboration, Link (to your next paragraph), to make your writing more effective.

+Otherwise, you’ve done good work so far.
+Keep it up and do ask your mentor if you have any questions.

+Best regards,

+Arianne

+ALL-in Essay Editor